All Articles

 Whether you want to share large files with your colleagues at work or simply need to send a bigger file to your friends or family members, there are multiple ways to bypass the attachment limit in Gmail.
 We'll cover a few easy options here.

-If you need to send large files via Gmail occasionally, then using Google Drive is a great solution.
-You can upload the file (or files) you’d like to send to your Google Drive to sort them into folders and then copy the links, or you can simply attach the files to your email, and you’ll get automatic links.
+If you need to send large files via Gmail occasionally, using Google Drive is a great solution.
+You can upload the file (or files) you'd like to send to your Google Drive to sort them into folders and then copy the links, or you can attach the files to your email, and you'll see it automatically uploads and inserts the links.

-The potential downside to this is that it can become tricky to send large files through Gmail regularly and still keep your Drive organized.
 Gmail uploads attached files to your Google Drive at the top level, not a specific folder.
-So if you’re frequently attaching large files and just hitting Send, it’s easy for files to get lost in the shuffle of your Google Drive or create unnecessary clutter.
-Also, if the recipient wants to view or download the attachment later, they'll have to open up that original email thread.
+So, if you frequently attach large files and just hit Send, it's easy for files to get lost in the shuffle of your Google Drive or create unnecessary clutter.
+Also, if the recipient wants to view or download the attachment later, they must open that original email thread to find the file link.

-2. [Best for teams] Send and organize large files with Streak
+2. Send and organize large files with Streak

-If you use Gmail at your company and frequently share files over email, Streak is a great option.
+Streak is a great option if you use Gmail at your company and frequently share files over email.
 Streak is a simple CRM in Gmail that helps 750k+ people organize their pipelines.
-With Streak, you can upload and send larger files with ease to collaborators.
-They can see the files in their Streak dashboard (within Gmail) at any time and can add tasks, comments, notes, and more.
+With Streak, you can easily upload and send larger files to collaborators.
+They can see the files in their Streak dashboard (within Gmail) anytime and add tasks, comments, notes, and more.

 Sending large file folders with Windows:

-1. Highlight a file, group of files, or a folder.
+1. Highlight a file, a group of files, or a folder.

 2. Right-click on the selection.